MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 When you create and configure the following advanced client settings, users see pop-up messages in Outlook that can warn them before sending an email, or ask them to provide justification why they are sending an email, or prevent them from sending an email for either of the following scenarios:

-- Their email or attachment for the email has a specific label
+- Their email or attachment for the email has a specific label:
     - The attachment can be any file type

-- The email or attachment for the email doesn't have a label
+- The email or attachment for the email doesn't have a label:
--     - The attachment can be an Office document or PDF document
+    - The attachment can be an Office document or PDF document

 When these conditions are met, if the recipient's email address is not included in a list of allowed domain names, the user sees a pop-up messages with one of the following actions: